PyJaipur/100DaysOfCode/piyushagarwal08/README.md

 ### Day 4
 couldn't get time today for coding but still tried to learn and understand the concept of database design and modelling felt somewhat similar to dfd.

+### Day 5
+created a program to calculate the number of similar domains present in a text file using database language that is sql and python. helped me learn how to use a database(basic).